shan8851/BuildIt/README.md

 ## What's Coming?

 Lots!
-I have a bunch of ideas and am all ears for anything else users want to see.
+I have a bunch of ideas and am all ears for anything else people would like to see.
 Here is some features I have in mind:

 - Authenticated users should be able to edit their projects
 - Any user should be able to upvote a project